EarthBigData/openSAR/code/global_coherence/README.md

   -tileids [TILEIDS [TILEIDS ...]], --tileids [TILEIDS [TILEIDS ...]]
                         List of tileids OR file with tileids. (default: None) -m [METRICS [METRICS ...]], --metrics [METRICS [METRICS ...]]
-                        Selection of metrics.
+                        List of metrics or file with metrics..
 Defaults to all (see -sm for valid selections) (default: None) -ullr ULlon ULlat LRlon LRlat, --ullr ULlon ULlat LRlon LRlat Extent of region given by upper left lon/lat and lower right lon/lat coordinates (can be fractional)